Remcovc/DM1_blood_RNAseq/figures_and_tables/Figures/README.md

-Contains all the figures in high-res as have been published
+Contains all the figures of the manuscript in high resoultion